-So in our question, if the home seller is not lucid, nobody can now obtain a power of attorney on the seller’s behalf.
-Even the best realtor can’t do it either.
+So in our question, if the home seller is not lucid, no one can obtain a power of attorney on the seller’s behalf.
+Even the best realtor cannot do it.
 You have to go to probate court.
-If (the document) wasn’t executed beforehand, it’s no good.
+If (the document) wasn’t executed beforehand, it’s not valid.
 Nothing can happen without a probate court’s authority.
 The probate court will have to appoint a guardian or conservator for the seller.

 I am sure there are quite a few parties that are going to be very upset about that situation.
 But that happens.

 There are some really good real estate agents out there.
 But like in every profession, there are people who don’t have this experience or they’ve never encountered this particular situation before, and now they’re presented with it.
 So instead of acting without proper knowledge, it is best to seek the right information from professionals.
 So the real estate agent that asked about this did the right thing.
 She reached out to a real estate attorney.
 Eventually, the title company would have told the parties to get an attorney because there’s no way they’re going to let a closing occur.
 Even if there was a closing and the specific power of attorney was not provided or obtained improperly, this could create a legal issue that could be raised at a later.
 The seller’s realtor could be in a lot of trouble.
 The buyers could probably unwind that transaction, or maybe an heir to the seller could unwind the subject transaction.
 It can go both ways, but why would any person want to risk the legal exposure?